mthvedt/qarth/README.md

 A simple interface to authentication.

-Qarth began life as a way to satisfy the 99% use case of OAuth;
-to fetch, track, and use permissions from multiple providers.
+Qarth began life as a way to satisfy the 99% use case of OAuth: to fetch, track, and use permissions from multiple providers.
 Through its Scribe (LINK) implementation, Qarth supports 40+ OAuth services out of the box.
 Qarth also integrates nicely with the security library Friend (LINK).

+## Features so far

+* Simple multimethod facade to OAuth.
+Extend or implement behavior with a few lines of code.
+* Ability to use multiple OAuth services with little hassle.
+* Friend integration.

+Coming soon:

+* A 'strategy' based Ring implementation, similar to Ring OmniAuth.
+* Support for all kinds of auth, not just OAuth, through the above.

 ## Rationale